Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The GPR12 antibody is directed against the distal end of the carboxyl-terminal tail of mouse, rat and human GRP12.
-It can be used to detect total GPR12 receptors in Western blots independent of phosphorylation.
-The GPR12 antibody can...
+The non-phospho-CB2 receptor antibody is directed against the distal end of the carboxyl-terminal tail of human CB2.
+It can be used to detect total CB2 receptors in Western blots independent of phosphorylation.
+The CB2 antibody can also...

 375.00 € *